Initiatives in research, procurement, distribution, and sales

 In sales initiatives, we strive for transitioning to LED lighting at stores and developing environmentally friendly promotional tools for use in stores.
-We introduced a sales vehicle-sharing system in fiscal 2009, and in fiscal 2010 we purchased 10 electric automobiles.
+We have been promoting a sales vehicle-sharing system since fiscal 2009.

 Environmental responsiveness in carton for "watashi+" online shop

 Shiseido website "watashi+" online shop, which was launched in April of 2012, carries approximately 2,600 products that are sold via counters.

 In order to deliver products, which are sold via counters, in the form of mail order, we needed strong outer packaging and many cushioning materials.
 However, in order to respond to the customer feedback "There are too many cushioning materials per product" regarding mail order in general, we worked on developing shipping boxes with considerations to business partners and the environment.

 We developed 5 sizes of the transport box lineup according to the size of products to be delivered.
 Furthermore, we newly developed a paper divider that freely expands and contracts to change the shape according to the product’s size and form.
 One sheet of this divider can respond to all products, and we can now reduce the vibrations and friction during transportation to deliver them without damaging them.

 In addition to the environmental contribution effects of CO2 emission reduction and resource conservation, another advantage is that we can easily open the boxes, which are sealed without using packing tape, by lifting the tab on the box lid.